Postdoctoral Research Scholar, Harriman Institute, Columbia University

 Bio info on Anna is forthcoming.

-In mid-May, 2021, members of RSW’s Disability Studies Working Group met via Zoom with Dickinson College Russian Department faculty Alyssa DeBlasio and Izolda Savenkova to workshop Unit 2 of DeBlasio and Savenkova’s in-process textbook for advanced Russian language learners, Pro-Dvizhenie: Advanced Russian through Film and Media.
-The textbook, currently under contract with Georgetown University Press and scheduled for publication in late 2022, uses an inquiry-based curriculum based around contemporary film.
+In mid-May, 2021, members of RSW’s Disability Studies Working Group met via Zoom with Dickinson College Russian Department faculty Alyssa DeBlasio and Izolda Savenkova to workshop Unit 2 of DeBlasio and Savenkova’s textbook for advanced Russian language learners, Pro-Dvizhenie: Advanced Russian through Film and Media.
+The textbook (Georgetown University Press, 2023) uses an inquiry-based curriculum based around contemporary film.

 Researchers, artists, and instructors took part in a Booudy Think Tank in support of Yulia Tsvetkova, Anna Khodyreva and the youth theater "Merak."
 The discussion was accompanied by viewing scenes from the play "Pink and blue" and commentary about the inclusive work of "Merak."
 Participants included Anna Khodyreva, Anton Ryanov, Vera Berlinova, Alexandra Kurlenkova, Svetlana Borodina, Sarah Phillips, Kristina Pokrytan, Sofia Savina, Anna Kilina, and Kira Shmyreva.